310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Tetora frown %}
-But I'm still worried!
-It's a religion I've *never* heard of!
+But I’m still worried!
+It’s a religion I’ve *never* heard of!
 They were wearing strange clothes and saying a lotta words I dunno~!
 {% endbubble %}

 {% bubble Shinobu %}